How to prepare our hearts to hear from God

 John 9:31 ESV We know that God does not listen to sinners, but if anyone is a worshiper of God and does his will, God listens to him.

 The only way to approach His throne unencumbered is to humbly ask for His forgiveness in the name of Jesus Christ.
 Other times, we may not be aware of things in our lives that displease God.
-We should muster up the courage to ask the Holy Spirit to convict us of any sin we need to confess or resolve, as Jesus tells us in John 16:7-8.
+We should muster up the courage to ask the Holy Spirit to examine our hearts and convict us of any sin we need to confess or resolve, as Jesus tells us in John 16:7-8.

 John 16:7-8 ESV Nevertheless, I tell you the truth: it is to your advantage that I go away, for if I do not go away, the Helper will not come to you.
 But if I go, I will send him to you.
 And when he comes, he will convict the world concerning sin and righteousness and judgment: